 The main building of the Miracle of America Museum has coin operated music machines and other coin operated paraphernalia that kids like to “play.”

 In the Pioneer Village behind the main museum are numerous items that are really hands-on.
-There are 35 buildings to see on 4 acres and lots of room to work kids’ wiggles out.
+There are over 40 buildings to see on 4 acres and lots of room to work kids’ wiggles out.

 There are also two jet planes, an A7D Vaught Corsair and a T-33 Trainer.
 Both have stairs leading up to the cockpits.
 A Korean War jeep, marked as one of the vehicles that children can play on, provides lots of fun for younger children.